leoheck/assoc-board/README.md

 # assoc-board

-Smal and simple evaluation board for the ASSoC IC
+Small and simple evaluation board for the ASSoC IC